luaenrique/Virtual-Reality-Unity/SettingUpYourCamera/README.md

 ![](https://i.imgur.com/1LbtY7b.png)

-### 3. Create an empty object in your Unity Scene, and put your main camera inside of it and put the GvrControllerMain inside of your scene.
+### 3. Create an empty object in your Unity Scene, and put your main camera inside of it and put the GvrControllerMain and the GvrEventSystem inside of your scene.

 ### 4. Now, search for GvrReticlePointer inside of your GoogleVR SDK Assets folder and drag and drop it inside of your main camera: